Velkommen på websiderne af Det Tyske Udenrigsministerium

 - A visa is not required for citizens of the European Union who wish to travel, stay or work in the Federal Republic of Germany.
 This rule also applies for nationals of Switzerland, Liechtenstein, Norway and Iceland.
 However, these citizens have to be able to identify themselves at all times during their stay in Germany with the aid of a valid passport.
-Please note that ID-cards issued by banks, the post or other Danish institutions as well as Danish driving licenses do not meet the national requirements and will therefore not be accepted as means of identification.
+Please note that the yellow Danish health insurance card ("Sygesikringsbevis"), ID-cards issued by banks, the post or other Danish institutions as well as Danish driving licenses do not meet the national requirements and will therefore not be accepted as means of identification.

 - Special rules exist for citizens of Australia, Israel, Japan, Canada, New Zealand, South Korea and the US.
 These citizens may travel and stay in Germany without the necessity of a visa.
 If they intend to work in Germany, they can apply for a residence permit from within Germany.
 The request has to be submitted within 90 days after the entry and before the employment is taken up.